 Roomba 880 – An Outdated Power House

-The Roomba 880 robotic vacuum cleaner has been replaced by the 890 that adds the smart features.
+The Roomba 880 robotic vacuum cleaner has been replaced by the 890 that adds smart features.
 It has been discontinued by iRobot although still available on Amazon used.
 When you compare Roomba models 880 and the 890, the $120 difference is justified in the long run.
 The ease of use and control that comes with iRobot Home App makes it a worthwhile purchase.
 On that basis, we probably wouldn’t suggest buying this model over the other Roombas.
 The Roomba 880 is the older and non-smart version of the 890.
 Features shared are pretty identical in regards to cleaning ability and navigation.
 The fundamental difference is a lack of the Wi-Fi connection and associated app functions.

 The Roomba product range offers enough variety to make it attractive to quite a range of customers.
-When you compare the Roomba S9+, i7+, 960, 980 with all the other models on show, they are a clear cut above the rest.
+When you compare Roomba models S9+, i7+, 960, 980 with all the other models on show, they are a clear cut above the rest.

 The S9+ is without a doubt the best in every aspect, and it has a unique disposal system as well as iAdapt 3.0 Navigation.
 However, it is expensive and another Roomba may suit you better because of the price aspect.

 There is an inevitable feature and price trade-off applies which in the case of robot vacuums is to be much more considered.
 This is because they can be very expensive.
+Thanks for reading this Roomba comparison article, we now sincerely hope you have all the information you need to make the right purchase decision for you.

 This section answers some questions you may have about Roombas in a short concise manner.